Chart Color Schemes

 Meringandan West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are probable to affect the area.
-Notable projects include Toowoomba Second Range Crossing (TSRC), Central Highfields Activation Project (Infrastructure), Toowoomba Day Surgery Theatre, and Clifford Park Special School - Relocation of Denise Kable Centre.
-The following list details those likely to be most relevant.
+No infrastructure changes have been identified by AreaSearch that could impact the area.
+Key projects include the Toowoomba Second Range Crossing (TSRC), Central Highfields Activation Project (Infrastructure), Toowoomba Day Surgery Theatre, and Clifford Park Special School - Relocation of Denise Kable Centre.

 Professional plan users can use the search below to filter and access additional projects.